uk-gov-mirror/alphagov.pay-performance-reporter/README.md

 # Pay performance reporter

-We have an AWS ECS task that runs daily to send stats to the [GOV.UK Performance platform](https://www.gov.uk/performance/govuk-pay).
+We have an AWS ECS task that runs daily to upload stats to an s3 bucket where it is read from by the performance report page

-We also have the ability to run it to backfill data for specific days.

 ## Required environment variables

-- `PERFORMANCE_PLATFORM_API_KEY` - GOV.UK Performance platform [API key](https://performance-platform.readthedocs.io/)
+- `ADMINUSERS_URL` - URL of adminusers you want to retrieve data from
-- `CONNECTOR_URL` - URL of connector you want to retrieve data from
+- `LEDGER_URL` - URL of ledger you want to retrieve data from

-## Optional environment variable

-- `DAYS_TO_BACKFILL`
-  > If there is missing data that needs backfilling you can provide the number of days you need to backfill, so if it was just yesterday do `DAYS_TO_BACKFILL=1` and if it was last week do `DAYS_TO_BACKFILL=7`
+- `AWS_S3_PERFORMANCE_DATA_BUCKET_NAME` - name of the bucket where you want to store the performance.json file

+AWS credentials are picked up from the environment

+## Running it locally

+- make sure that you have a `.env` file in the root directory (you can rename `.env.example`)
+- make sure that `ADMINUSERS_URL` and `LEDGER_URL` point to a running instance
+- make sure that `AWS_S3_PERFORMANCE_DATA_BUCKET_NAME` is a valid bucket name
+- `aws-vault exec test -- npm run start:dev`

 ## Licence
 [MIT License](LICENCE)